rwmoskaluk/Udacity_CARND_Project_4_Behavioral_Cloning/README.md

 * drive.py (script to drive the car - feel free to modify this file)
 * model.h5 (a trained Keras model)
 * a report writeup file (either markdown or pdf)
-* video.mp4 (a video recording of your vehicle driving autonomously around the track for at least one full lap)
+* video_images.mp4 (a video_images recording of your vehicle driving autonomously around the track for at least one full lap)

-This README file describes how to output the video in the "Details About Files In This Directory" section.
+This README file describes how to output the video_images in the "Details About Files In This Directory" section.

 Creating a Great Writeup
 ---